jcoliz/Windows-Machine-Learning/Samples/SqueezeNetObjectDetection/NETCore/cs/README.md

 Here we can see that the sample is successfully running on the development machine, found the camera, and recognized that the camera was probably looking at a coffee mug.
 (It was.)

-## Copy bits to target device
+## Copy published files to target device

 Currently, the container image must be built on an IoT Core device.
-At this point, we will copy the bits over to our device.
+To enable this, we will copy the 'publish' folder over to our device.
 In this case, I have mapped the Q: drive on my development PC to the C: drive on my IoT Core device.

 ```